MicrosoftDocs/learn/learn-pr/azure-devops/manage-release-workflow/includes/2-design-release-management-workflow.md

 > **0 3 \* \* 1-5**

 > [!NOTE]
 > The time zone for cron schedules is Coordinated Universal Time (UTC), so in this example, 3 A.M. refers to 3 A.M. in UTC.
+In practice, you might adjust the time in your cron schedule relative to UTC so that the pipeline runs at the expected time for you and your team.

 To set up a scheduled trigger in Azure Pipelines, you need a `schedules` section in your YAML file.
 Here's an example: